openenclave/openenclave/docs/GettingStartedDocs/Windows_vscode.md

 ## Configuring Intellisense

 Intellisense should work out of the box for files within your workspace.
 However, Intellisense may not be aware of where to locate the Open Enclave SDK headers.
-Open settings.json (or create one) under the .vscode folder and add entries for "C_Cpp.default.includePath" and "C_Cpp.default.systemIncludePath".
+Open settings.json under the .vscode folder and add entries for "C_Cpp.default.includePath" and "C_Cpp.default.systemIncludePath".
-If you installed the Open Enclave SDK at `C:\openenclave`, under Cmake: Configure Settings > Edit in settings.json
+If you installed the Open Enclave SDK at `C:\openenclave`, the Settings.kson would be as below:

 ```json
 {